N4M154/TrigFactor/README.md

 # ✨Try it for yourself!

-Check out this link if you want to check out our project:
+Check out this link if you want to check out the project:

 TrigFactor : https://trigfactor.onrender.com